riv-dev/design-patterns/FAQs/README.md

 ## Synopsis
-A basic template for Question and Answer section on web pages.
+A basic component for Question and Answer section on web pages.

 ## Example
 ![Alt text](/FAQs/example.png)